Mercury Control Center

-The Mercury Control Center (also known as Building 1385 or simply MCC) provided control and coordination of all activities associated with the NASA's Project Mercury flight operation as well as the first three Project Gemini flights (the first two had no crew).
-It was located on the Cape Canaveral Space Force Station, east of Samuel C. Phillips Parkway.
+The Mercury Control Center (also known as Building 1385 or simply MCC) was the facility responsible for control and coordination of NASA’s Project Mercury flight operations, as well as the first three Project Gemini missions (the first two uncrewed).
+It was located at Cape Canaveral Space Force Station, east of Samuel C. Phillips Parkway.

-The facility was expanded in 1963 to support Project Gemini by contractor Pan American World Airways to provide more meeting space along with space for data analysis, and a large space for a new Gemini spacecraft trainer.
+The facility was expanded in 1963 by contractor Pan American World Airways to support Project Gemini, adding meeting space, data analysis areas, and a Gemini spacecraft trainer.

-The more complex requirements of later Gemini and Apollo flights forced control operations to move to a larger facility located in Houston, Texas, but the MCC continued to be used for training and meeting space.
-On June 1, 1967, the Center became a historic stop for public tours, and continued this function through the mid-1990s.